‘The 2022 Socrates Annual’ Open Call

 Following the recommendations of the curatorial advisors, Socrates staff will contact applicants individually to discuss proposed projects before confirming the final selection in early 2022.

 Once accepted, Socrates staff members will meet with each Artist Fellow to discuss project proposals in detail and begin to assist with the development, structural integrity, and installation of the work.
 Group meetings for all Artist Fellows and Socrates staff will take place over the course of the fellowship, starting in early spring of 2022, followed by an on-site orientation and individual progress meetings throughout the Fellowship to assess progress, troubleshoot issues, and review next steps.
-Fellows will be paired with a Socrates alumni artist mentor for a series of meetings about the project.
 Selected proposals are subject to final approval by Socrates staff and must meet safety requirements to be able to withstand the effects of weather and public use.

 FELLOWSHIP PROGRAM ELIGIBILITY